physrisk/website-source/articles/2011/newton-raphson.md

 ![z7+15z4+3]({static}/uploads/2011/newton-fig2a.png)

-Bellow you can see the case then two different basins "interact" with each other.
+Below you can see the case then two different basins "interact" with each other.

 ![basin interaction]({static}/uploads/2011/newton-fig2b.png)